integrated-application-development/sonar-delphi/README.md

 After building, the plugin jar can be found in `sonar-delphi-plugin/target`.

-> [!NOTE]
-> The project targets Java 11, which is [required](https://docs.sonarsource.com/sonarqube/9.9/requirements/prerequisites-and-overview/#java)
-> for compatibility with SonarQube 9.9.

 ## History

-SonarDelphi was originally released by [Sabre Airline Solutions](https://www.sabre.com) in 2012, and has been iterated on by various open-source maintainers over the years.
+In 2012, [Sabre Airline Solutions](https://www.sabre.com) released SonarDelphi as an open source project.
+Over the years, it has been forked and iterated on by various maintainers.

 In 2018, it was picked up as a Monash University student project for [IntegraDev](https://www.integradev.com.au).
-Since 2019, the project has been actively developed by IntegraDev.
+Since 2019, the project has been actively developed and extensively rewritten by IntegraDev.

 ## License